 If your goal is to build muscle, you should lift between 60%-85% of your 1RM.
 If you can squat 300lbs, you will not get much from sets with anything below 180lbs.
 At the same time, heavy sets over 85% of your 1RM will eat your nervous system and limit your volume.

 Maxing out gets you nowhere

 Constantly maxing out on different exercises will get you nowhere.
 All out singles don’t build your strength when you are natural.
-That’s why performing 1 RMs frequently is not recommended and not needed for growth.
-It’s dangerous and if your goal is to build muscle, you don’t ever benefit from maxing out.
+That’s why performing 1RMs frequently is not recommended and not needed for growth.
+It’s dangerous, and if your goal is to build muscle, you don’t benefit much from maxing out.
 It’s essentially a wasted day.

-When you are performing heavy attempts the weight is certainly heavy enough for the muscle breakdown we are talking about to occur, but the opening window is too short since you are only doing one repetition.
-What do you think would produce more growth – 1 set of 1 with a super heavy weight or 5 sets of 6-8 reps with challenging weight?
-The latter will give you both – stimulus to grow as well as large increase of the amino acid uptake.
+When you are performing max attempts, the weight is certainly heavy enough for the muscle to break down, but the opening window is too short since you are only doing one repetition.
+What do you think would produce more growth – 1 rep with a super heavy weight or 5 sets of 6-8 reps with a challenging weight?
+The latter will give you both – a stimulus to grow and a higher amino acid uptake.

 Why is volume so important?

-Now imagine a situation when you are hit in the head 20 times with a punch that’s about 65- 85% of the super knockout punch.
-That will also be very unpleasant but if the hits are spaced properly, you will probably not fall down as easily as after the super punch.
-To be honest…who knows?
+Now imagine a situation when you are hit 10 times with a punch that’s about 65- 85% of the super knockout punch.
+That will also be very unpleasant, but if the hits are spaced, you probably won’t fall down as easily.
+However, in the second case, the damage to your face would be higher.

-So, can you grow lifting light weights?
+So, can you grow by lifting light weights?